StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

     The name of the case template.
 This name is used to identify the case template in the API.

     **Display name**
-    The name that appears when users [select this template to create a new case](../../../../analyst-corner/cases/create-a-new-case.md).
+    The name that appears when users select this template [to create a new case](../../../../analyst-corner/cases/create-a-new-case.md) or [to apply it to an existing case](../../../../analyst-corner/cases/apply-a-case-template.md).
 If no display name is specified, the case template name is used.

     **TLP**
     The default TLP value for cases.